epi-project/brane-documentation/user-guide/src/scientists/packages.md

 ## Next
 Now that you can manage packages, it is finally time to move on to that which you are here to do: write workflows.
 There are multiple languages to choose from; you can go to the [next chapter](./bscript/workflow.md) for BraneScript, or to the [Bakery chapter](./bakery/workflow.md) for the Bakery language.

 However, if you already have a basic idea, you can also skip ahead to further chapters in each language to discuss increasingly advanced concepts.
-Alternatively, you can also just check the [BraneScript](../branescript/introduction.md)- or [Bakery documentation](../bakery/introduction.md) itself.
+Alternatively, you can also just check the more extensive tutorials on [BraneScript](../branescript/introduction.md) or [Bakery documentation](../bakery/introduction.md) in their own series of chapters.